The Swifts are Migrating!

-Chimney Swifts in Wisconsin will be migrating soon (from mid-April through May), creating quite a phenomenon at dusk at some roost chimneys (videos).
+Chimney Swifts in Wisconsin will be migrating soon (mid-August through October), creating quite a phenomenon at dusk at some roost chimneys (videos).
 We would encourage everyone to get out to witness one of these events, and help Chimney Swifts by doing a count and recording your findings in eBird.

 YOUR HELP IS NEEDED, as Chimney Swifts and their roost chimneys are both in decline, and we still don’t know which chimneys are being used by swifts.
 If you can count, you can help!